bertbesser/dvc-walkthrough/README.md

 Implementing a DVC-*pipeline* makes all of data loading, preprocessing, training, performance evaluation, etc. fully reproducible (and therefore also allows to automate retraining).
 Training data, model configuration, the readily trained model, and performance metrics are versioned such that you can conveniently skip back to any given version and inspect all associated configuration and data.
 Also, DVC provides an overview of metrics for all versions of your pipeline, which helps with identifying your best work.
 Training data, trained models, performance metrics, etc. are shared with team members to allow for efficient collaboration.

 # A toy project
 This post walks you through an example project (available on GitHub <strong>*ADD_LINK*</strong>), in which a neural network is trained to classify images of handwritten digits from the [MNIST data set](http://yann.lecun.com/exdb/mnist/).
 As the available image set of handwritten digits grows, we retrain the model to improve its accuracy.
+(Note that, for intuition, in the following figure we depict a much simpler neural network architecture than actually used in the project.)

 ![model](https://blog.codecentric.de/files/2019/03/model.jpg)

-To prepare the working environment, clone the above Git repository, change into the cloned directory, and run the `start_environment.sh` script with parameter `bash`, see the following code block.
-A docker image and container are created, and you will be logged in to the container as user `dvc` in the working folder `/home/dvc/walkthrough`.
-Commands given throughout this post are contained in the script `/home/dvc/scripts/walkthrough.sh`.
+To prepare the working environment, clone the above Git repository, change into the cloned directory, and run the `start_environment.sh bash`, see the following code block.
+The script `start_environment.sh` creates a docker image and container, the `bash` parameter makes the script log you in to the container as user `dvc` in the working folder `/home/dvc/walkthrough`.
+Commands given throughout this article can be found in the script `/home/dvc/scripts/walkthrough.sh`, also available in the container.
+(Note: Calling `./start_environment.sh` with the additional parameter `walkthrough` executes the `walkthrough.sh` script before logging you in.)

 ```bash
 # $ is the host prompt in the cloned folder